What Are Their Main Differences?

 Too as an Adverb of Degree

 'Too' can be an adverb of degree which is not our main purpose in this article.
-But you had better know that it is used before adjectives and other adverbs to intensify them and it means 'very'.
+However, you should know that it is used before adjectives and other adverbs to intensify them and it means 'very.'